gure-suzuki/mod_dosdetector_syslog/README.md

 ```

 ```
-DoSSLogSelector [string] default: none
+DoSSLogSelector [none|string] default: none
 <Description> Name of syslog's selector for reporting `SuspectDoS' is set
 <Context> server config, virtual host
-For example: DoSSLogSelector "security.info"   - Going to report to "security.info"
+For example: DoSSLogSelector "security.info"   - Going to report to "security.info" only once
 ```

 ```